Congressional District # 7

 REILLY TAR & CHEMICAL CORP.
 (INDIANAPOLIS PLANT)EPA ID# IND000807107

-Threats and ContaminantsStudies indicate that groundwater is contaminated by benzene, pyridine, and ammonia, all raw materials that are used in the chemical production operations.
+Threats and ContaminantsStudies indicate that groundwater is contaminated by benzene, pyridine, and ammonia, which are all raw materials that are used in the chemical production operations.
 Soils at the site are contaminated with a number of volatile organic contaminants (VOCs), semi-VOCs, and carcinogenic polynuclear aromatic hydrocarbons (PNAs).
-Risks posed by direct contact with contaminated soils and ingestion and contact with contaminated groundwater.
+Direct contact risks from contaminated soils have been addressed through the cleanup plan.

-Community InvolvementCommunity was heavily involved during the RI/FS and the design and construction of the remedies.
-Interest has waned since that time.
+Community InvolvementCommunity was heavily involved during the RI/FS and the design and construction of the remedies but recent work at the site has generated minimal interest.

 ContactsRemedial Project Manager, U.S. EPA